ziwei531/ziwei531/README.md

   I am a computer science student in Taylor's University.
 Aside from the syllabus that all of us CS students typically take in my university, I have taken upon myself   to self-study quite a lot so as to stay relevant with what the industry may be seeking.
 Historically, I have studied and taken courses that enhanced my data science   skills and also web development skills, which have greatly benefited in me further understanding the fundamentals of programming in general.

 By the way, a website portfolio has not been created YET.
 Due to university related responsibilities and mental exhaustion, I am temporarily borrowing my github's homepage to serve as my "website portfolio."
+I could've used an existing template, but I wanted a professional website of mine to truly reflect my personality and preference.
+If you doubt my ability to create web portfolios, do note that I have once created one back when I was in foundation in computing, which you may view in the miscellaneous section

 </p>